qserena/01-build-a-responsive-site/README.md

 # NFT site - A responsive site

 ## Description
 An exercise in responsive design.
-Media queries are used to display the site in different manner depending on the screen size.
+Media queries are used to display the site in different ways depending on the screen size.

 <br/>
 <img src="responsive-site.png" alt="Screenshot." width="500px"/>